yogeshpenumur/node-ci-cd-app-task-1/README.md

    - Tested the container using `docker push ${{ secrets.DOCKER_USERNAME }}/bookstore-node-app:latest `.

 6. **Set Up GitHub Repository**
-   - Created a GitHub repo and pushed all project files to the `master` branch.
+   - Created a GitHub repo and pushed all project files to the `main` branch.
    - Added a CI/CD workflow in `.github/workflows/main.yml`.

 7. **Configured GitHub Actions**